snpsuen/Marketplus/README.md

 npm run start &
 ```
 ### 4. Test it out
-*  Make sure your local desktop ports 3000 and 8545, i.e. localhost:3000 & 8545, are forwarded respectively to the same ports on the project container.
+*  Make sure your local desktop ports 3000 and 8545, i.e. localhost:3000 & 8545, are forwarded respectively to the same ports on the host of the project container.
 *  Open your desktop browser at http://localhost:3000
 *  Open the Metamask extension and login to the wallet.
 *  Connect Metamask to the Ganache blockchain network, RPC URL: HTTP:localhost:8545, Chain ID: 1337